sdrp/digitize-mtc/README.md

 # Digitiz
-an OMR tool that automates data extraction from paper records
+an OMR tool that automates data extraction from paper medical records

 Dependencies